microsoft/accessibility-insights-web/README.md

 -   `Test current file in VSCode` runs just the tests in the currently-opened test file
 -   `npm: test:e2e` runs all end-to-end tests

-To debug inside VS Code, set a breakpoint and click the debug button or press **F5**.
+To debug a test inside VS Code, set a breakpoint and click the debug button or press **F5**.

+To attach VS Code as a debugger to a separate instance of Chrome, make sure you've launched Chrome with the `--remote-debugging-port=9230` command line argument, and then use either of the `Attach debugger...` debug profiles from the VS Code Debug pane.

 To debug using an external tool, run the `Debug current test file outside VS Code` task.
 In Chrome, for example, navigate to `chrome://inspect` and click `Open dedicated DevTools for Node`.